Kabbala & The Tree of Life

 Evil is tricked into enabling its own undoing, and the mystic becomes a divine double agent, navigating paradox to heal a broken world.

-the mission remains hidden from both the uninitiated and the Qlippoth.
+The mission remains hidden from both the uninitiated the Qlippoth itself.

 17.19 Questioner: How did Jesus learn this during his incarnation?